 I'm Tom,

 EAST COAST.
-MANHATTAN
+NEW YORK: LONG ISLAND to MANHATTAN

 WEST COAST.
 CALIFORNIA